xanny-projects/dragon/README.md

     .Path("/demo")
     .HandleFunc(function (Request: HttpRequest, ResponseWriter: HttpResponse) {
       console.log("Hello Xanny Demo");
-    })
+    });

 app.ListenAndServe({ port: 8080 });
 ```

-Here we register two routes mapping URL path to handler. if an incoming request URL matches one of the paths, the corresponding handler is called passing
+Here we register two routes mapping URL path to handler. if an incoming request URL matches one of the paths, the corresponding handler is called passingWe believe development must be an enjoyable and creative experience to be truly fulfilling
 (`HttpRequest`, `HttpResponse`) as parameters.

 ## Contributing